mauroxf/mauroxf/README.md

 ✧ My interests include VLSI, RTL, Physical Design, PCB's and all things hardware & signals.

-✧ This GitHub tracks my learning progress and highlights projects I’ve worked on.
+✧ This GitHub tracks my learning progress and highlights projects I’ve worked on (All of this is self taught).

 ---